fasterize/node-statsd-profiler/README.md

 You can specify timeID if key is used for multiple measures concurrently.

-#Config file : don't pollute your source code!
+#Key aliases

-In the config file, specify the parameters for your metrics.
+With key aliases you can easily set complex keys and sample rate alias a cool name.
-You can create an config for each metric : with a key, a measure `type` and a `sample rate`.
+You can create an config for each metric : with a `key`, a measure `type` and a `sample rate`.
 Each parameter is optional.

 For instance, in conf object.